lgomezt/tidyX/README.md

 ## Contributing

 Contributions to enhance `tidyX` are welcome!
 Feel free to open issues for bug reports, feature requests, or submit pull requests.
+If this package has been helpful, please give us a star :D